dylandewey/Readmegenerator/README.md

     dd

 ## Usage:
-    dd
+    d

 ## License:
     MIT

 ## Contributors:
-    dd
+    d

 ## Test:
     undefined

 ## Questions:
-    For more informtion about this application please refer to my Github: [dd](https://github.com/dd/Readmegenerator.git) Or contact me by email: dd
+    For more informtion about this application please refer to my Github: [d](https://github.com/d/Readmegenerator.git) Or contact me by email: d